Romanians: Contemporary Era

-Historiography

-Modern Romanian historiography blends European historical traditions of imperialism with Christianity, mostly emphasizing the Europeaness of Romanians in the mythology of their ethnogenesis (and de-emphasizing the collective histories of the Ottoman past).
-This is similar to the role of Hellenism in Greek historiography, although it begins about one century earlier than Hellenism.
-Since the 17th century, the Latin origins of the Romanian people have been central in Romanian historiography, to an extent described as "a constant, and even obsessive, preoccupation".
-The roots of this Latin historical tradition lie with Trajan's Dacian Wars, which either annihilated or fully assilimiated the indigenous Dacians that lived in modern Romania.

 Language

-The origins of the Romanian language, a Romance language, can be traced back to the Roman colonisation of the region.
-The basic vocabulary is of Latin origin, although there are some substratum words that are sometimes assumed to be of Dacian origin.

 During the Middle Ages, Romanian was isolated from the other Romance languages, and borrowed words from the nearby Slavic languages (see Slavic influence on Romanian).
 Later on, it borrowed a number of words from German, Hungarian, and Turkish.
 During the modern era, most neologisms were borrowed from French and Italian, though the language has increasingly begun to adopt English borrowings.

-The Moldovan language, in its official form, is practically identical to Romanian, although there are some differences in colloquial speech.
-In the de facto independent (but internationally unrecognised) region of Transnistria, the official script used to write Moldovan is Cyrillic.
+The origins of the Romanian language, a Romance language, can be traced back to the Roman colonisation of the region.
+The basic vocabulary is of Latin origin, although there are some substratum words that are assumed to be of Dacian origin.
+It is the most spoken Eastern Romance language and is closely related to Aromanian, Megleno-Romanian, and Istro-Romanian, all three part of the same sub-branch of Romance languages.

-Since 2013, the Romanian Language Day is celebrated on 31 August in Romania.
-A similar holiday also exists in Moldova on the same day since 1990.
-It is known as "Limba noastră".
+Since 2013, the Romanian Language Day is officially celebrated on 31 August in Romania.
+In Moldova, it is officially celebrated on the same day since 2023.

 As of 2017, an Ethnologue estimation puts the (worldwide) number of Romanian speakers at approximately 24.15 million.
 The 24.15 million, however, represent only speakers of Romanian, not all of whom are necessarily ethnic Romanians.
 Also, this number does not include ethnic-Romanians who no longer speak the Romanian language.